 Whether it’s providing accounting, advisory or reporting services, the exposure and experiences you build up here will shape the rest of your career.
 The same applies to the professional qualifications you’ll gain.
 We’re open to non-degree qualified candidates in their last year of school or college who have the required UCAS points.
 If you don’t have the required UCAS points, don’t worry; you can still apply if you have a years work experience.
 If you have neither you may want to explore our Foundation programme.
 Internal candidates who meet our criteria are also encouraged to apply.
 If you already have a degree-level qualification, we recommend you look at our graduate opportunities instead.

-Learn more about Craig’s experience as a Group Finance Higher Apprentice and discover if it could be the right path for you.
+Here's what Craig had to say about his experience as an Apprentice working in Group Finance.
+You can also watch his video to find out even more and discover if it could be the right path for you.

 I joined Barclays for the chance to progress my career and earn a good living – then I discovered the Group Finance Higher Apprenticeship.
 Having already worked in branch, I wanted a new challenge, and this would be the chance to learn how the mechanics of our financial operations actually work.
 On top of that, it would be the chance to get the professional qualification I’d always wanted.